metio/terraform-provider-k8s/docs/data-sources/postgres_operator_crunchydata_com_pg_admin_v1beta1_manifest.md

 - `priority_class_name` (String) Priority class name for the PGAdmin pod.
 Changing this value causes PGAdmin pod to restart.
 More info: https://kubernetes.io/docs/concepts/scheduling-eviction/pod-priority-preemption/
 - `resources` (Attributes) Resource requirements for the PGAdmin container. (see [below for nested schema](#nestedatt--spec--resources))
 - `server_groups` (Attributes List) ServerGroups for importing PostgresClusters to pgAdmin.
 To create a pgAdmin with no selectors, leave this field empty.
 A pgAdmin created with no 'ServerGroups' will not automatically add any servers through discovery.
 PostgresClusters can still be added manually. (see [below for nested schema](#nestedatt--spec--server_groups))
+- `service_name` (String) ServiceName will be used as the name of a ClusterIP service pointing to the pgAdmin pod and port.
+If the service already exists, PGO will update the service.
+For more information about services reference the Kubernetes and CrunchyData documentation. https://kubernetes.io/docs/concepts/services-networking/service/
 - `tolerations` (Attributes List) Tolerations of the PGAdmin pod.
 More info: https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration (see [below for nested schema](#nestedatt--spec--tolerations))
 - `users` (Attributes List) pgAdmin users that are managed via the PGAdmin spec.
 Users can still be added via the pgAdmin GUI, but those users will not show up here. (see [below for nested schema](#nestedatt--spec--users))